 If you’re buying online, use James Allen’s highly recommended cutting edge diamond viewing tool or Blue Nile’s 360° Videos and stick with the GIA or AGS certification—the most consistent lab available.
 Keep in mind that you are buying a diamond, not a piece of paper.
 If you feel at all hesitant about the paperwork—or anything else for that matter—don’t hesitate to contact our experts and run it by us.

 You can read the longer breakdown below.
 In short, EGL vastly (and inconsistently) inflates their quality claims.
-You may think you are getting a better deal.
-In reality, you are getting overcharged for an inferior produce.
+You may stumble across something like this on Amazon, and think you’re getting a good deal.
+After all, it comes with a certificate.
+In reality, you are likely getting overcharged for an inferior product.
 It always kills me when people message us after they already purchased thinking they got a great deal only to see that they fell for one of these tricks.
 I wish they had hit the contact us button sooner.

 Compare that to these diamonds.

 Here is a 1.06ct J SI1 excellent cut with legitimate certification for $3,785.
 So at the best cast scenario, you are overpaying 18% for the EGL certified diamond.
 But you are just as likely to be getting an even worse diamond.